AVCon: Growth and expansion (2009–2019)

 In 2009, AVCon had grown too large to remain at the University of Adelaide campus.
 Team AVCon Inc. made the decision to relocate the event to the Adelaide Convention Centre.
 This venue upgrade, along with the introduction of new attractions such as the Indie Game Room, the Ichigo Ke-Ki Maid Cafe, and the Adelaide qualifying leg for the Madman National Cosplay Championship, resulted in a significant increase in attendance, with numbers more than doubling compared to the university years.

-In 2011, AVCon hosted its first guests, including local celebrities Jade Gatt and Ryan Lappin from Cheez TV, as well as internet content creator Martin "LittleKuriboh" Billany.
+In 2011, AVCon hosted its first guests, including local celebrities Jade Gatt and Ryan Lappin from Cheez TV, as well as Yu-Gi-Oh!
+The Abridged Series creator Bea "LittleKuriboh" Billany.
 This marked the beginning of AVCon's ongoing efforts to attract both local and international talent as guests for future events.

 In 2013, AVCon expanded its offerings by introducing esports to its lineup, featuring community matches and professional competitions in games such as Dota 2 and StarCraft II.

 2015 saw a dedicated tabletop gaming section added to the festival, complementing the existing video game offerings.
 This new addition included tabletop role-playing games, Japanese and Western trading card games, board games, and wargaming.
 2015 also saw the debut of the AusSpeedruns speedrunning marathon, further diversifying the event's programming.

 Over the years, AVCon secured key partnerships with major companies, including principal sponsorship from Australian internet service provider Internode (now part of TPG Telecom) and Nintendo Australia.

 COVID-19 pandemic (2020–2023)

 Due to the COVID-19 pandemic in Australia, the 2020 AVCon festival was cancelled.
 The 2021 AVCon festival was initially scheduled to be held at a reduced capacity at the Morphettville Racecourse from 9–11 July; however, it was also cancelled due to ongoing pandemic-related restrictions.
 On 16 March 2022, Team AVCon released an official statement via social media and their website, announcing that the 2022 event would not take place due to the continued uncertainty surrounding COVID-19 complications.

 Instead of the main festival, Team AVCon organized two smaller events in 2022.
 As part of the Adelaide Fringe, they held an Artist Market modeled after their traditional Artist Alley.
 In July, an AVCon After Dark event was also held, featuring DJs, local artists, and vendors.

-After a three-year hiatus and with COVID-19 restrictions lifted in South Australia, AVCon 2023 was held as a large-scale event at the Adelaide Convention Centre from 21–23 July.
+After a three-year hiatus and with COVID-19 restrictions lifted in South Australia, AVCon 2023 was held as a large-scale event at the Adelaide Convention Centre from 21 to 23 July.
 The 2023 festival featured reduced space and a selection of virtual panels, marking the return of the event following the pandemic.